 - Submit grant claim to DFE which covers the costs associated with a conversion (currently £25,000)

 - Completion of transfer for Land & Buildings assets

 - Completion of consultation with stakeholders

 - Funding Agreement submitted to Secretary of State

 - Update formal registrations eg Exam Bodies, Information Commissioners Office (ICO)

 - New Financial systems tested and in place

 - New Academy opens

 - Administration tasks complete (update website), letterheads etc updated and formal release to press / stakeholders

-For more information about Joining a Multi-Academy Trust, contact Rachel Foster, HR Director, on 0844 967 1111
+For more information about Joining a Multi-Academy Trust, complete the form below or call Rachel Foster, HR Director, on 0844 967 1111.